 Now does this no contact strategy work for every situation?
 What if it’s been three months since you broke up.
 What if you live together?
 There’s a lot of what ifs, a lot of questionable scenarios.

 Most of the time I still advocate for no contact rule even if it’s some sort of modified form.
-If you do have a unique situation of some kind and you need some advice, head on over to The Ex Factory Guide website.
-You can watch free video on there.
+If you do have a unique situation of some kind and you need some advice then The Ex Factory Guide might be the best choice for you.
 Thanks again for reading.
 I’ll see you soon.
 Bye bye.